mongorm

 Upsert Behaviour

-Use SaveMulti() when you explicitly want to update many documents and do not want insert behaviour.
+Use FindOneAndUpdate() when you need strict single-document update without insert behavior.
+Use SaveMulti() when you explicitly want to update many documents and do not want insert behavior.

 Optimistic Locking with _version